 12 Laundry Hacks for Washing & Drying Your Dirty Clothes.
 Roundup: 15 DIY Office Storage and Organization Ideas » Curbly | DIY Design Community.
 Raise your hand if your home office or workspace could use some help in the storage and organization departments!
 That's everyone, right?
 Check out these 15 clever DIY ideas that are sure to make your space more functional -- and boost your productivity!

 First: the ingredients list begins with 1 1/2 C. hot water.
 In the directions, you say to put ALL ingredients in a large bowl, then add 1 1/2 C. hot water.
 Is this an ADDITIONAL 1 1/2 cup hot water, or the original from the ingredients?
 My discovery: don’t just dump ingredients in the bowl, especially in the order given: you will have a great concoction of soapy stuff with globs of washing soda at the bottom.
-How to Make Your Own Pest Spray » Curbly.
+Be careful!
+I also noticed that it was sudsy in the bottle, but once in the water with dirty dishes, became a greasy feeling murky substance.
+Ladies, please use caution when using bar soap for this.
+Castile soap, in bar form is ivory.
+Washing soda is perfectly safe.
+How to Make Your Own Pest Spray » Curbly | DIY Design Community.

 Have you ever wondered how people dealt with problems in the garden long before so many different products were available to us?
 Well, many times they used products that were common to the household or farm and perhaps designed for other purposes but could have a positive impact on plants.
 For example, it was discovered probably quite by accident that throwing dirty dishwater out the back door onto plants could rid them of certain insects.

-And over time, this practice of using soapy water in this way became fairly common.
-I've had reasonable success going up against certain insects in my garden by mixing a couple of teaspoons of dishwashing liquid to a quart of water and spraying them.
-Now, what this solution does is break down the outer covering or cuticle of an insect, making it more susceptible to disease, dehydration and other insects.
+Organized Home.
+All-Natural Cleaning Solutions.
+Wooden Things | Susan Branch Blog.
+“My kitchen is a mystical place, a kind of temple for me.
 It is a place where the surfaces seem to have significance, where the sounds and odors carry meaning that transfers from the past and bridges to the future.” ♥ Pearl Bailey That’s how I feel too; it makes me want to take care of my kitchen things, wash them, fix them, love them; give them some TLC.
 This is the “before” picture of my most-used and very dried-out cutting board.